2023 Most Popular Pharmacy/Pharmaceutical Sciences Bachelor's Degree Schools

 While working on their Bachelor's Degree, pharmacy majors at MCPHS University accumulate an average of around $26,865 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $872.

 The in-demand bachelor’s degree programs at LIU Post helped the school earn the #3 place on this year’s ranking of the most popular pharmacy/pharmaceutical sciences schools in the United States.
-Located in the large suburb of Brookville, LIU Post is a private not-for-profit college with a large student population.
+Located in the suburb of Brookville, LIU Post is a private not-for-profit school with a fairly large student population.

 Of the 183 students majoring in pharmacy at LIU Post, 28% are male and 72% are female.